Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 You can delete all the resources this project created in Azure, by running the command `azd down`, or.
 Alternatively, you can delete the resource group, which has the azd environment's name by default.
-Then, you need to manually delete the app registration as [explained here](#Known-issues-when-updating-the-Azure-resources).
+Then, you need to manually delete the app registration as explained in ["Update the Azure resources"](#Update-the-Azure-resources).